-I was very intimidated by roasting my first beef tenderloin–because if I failed, that was a big hunk of money right down the drain.
+I was very intimidated by roasting my first beef tenderloin–because if I failed, that was a big chunk of money right down the drain.
 But honestly, it turned out perfectly medium-rare, juicy, flavorful and the horseradish sauce to top it all off?
 YES PLEASE.

 I will say, one trick to really getting the perfect roast tenderloin is this gadget here— a thermometer with a cord so that you can monitor the exact temperature of your roast during the entire cooking process.
 No need to open the oven and check the temperature.
 This guy saved me.
 With the long 40″ cable length, you can have the probe inserted into the roast during the cooking process, and the base of the thermometer is outside of the oven so you can read it and track the temperature at all times.
 I love this gadget for roasting turkey, chicken and other large cuts meat like brisket.

-For this roast beef tenderloin, when the beef registers 120 to 125 degrees (for medium-rare/rare), you pull it from the oven, cover with foil and let rest for 10-15 minutes before slicing to ensure the juices really lock in, then slice and serve with a delicious, whole30 approved creamy horseradish sauce.
+For this roast beef tenderloin, when the beef registers 120 to 125 degrees (for medium-rare/rare), you pull it from the oven, cover with foil and let rest for 10-15 minutes before slicing to ensure the juices really lock-in, then slice and serve with a delicious, whole30 approved creamy horseradish sauce.
 YUM.

 - 3.5-4 lb.
 Beef Tenderloin